SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 I almost forget what I was doing as my eyes start to water.
 I love her.

-We lean forward, wrapping each other in a tight hug full of love.
+We lean forward, wrapping each other in a tight hug.

 I ask in a weak voice, "Twilight?"